UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

 \subsubsection{Ablation Study on Pruning Strategy}

-In Section \ref{sec: Differentiable Network Optimization}, we mentioned that the pruning strategy can be integrated into the training process selectly.
-To investigate its impact on experimental performance, we designed three comparison methods.
-The \emph{Without Guidance method} sets the UniSymNet structure to a default form ($L=3, m=2$).
-The \emph{Only Architecture method} uses a Transformer to guide the architecture $\mathcal{A}$ of UniSymNet and doesn't add pruning strategy.
-The \emph{Architecture and Pruning Strategy method} uses a Transformer to guide both the architecture $\mathcal{A}$ and the mask set $\mathcal{M}$ and adds pruning strategy.
+In Section \ref{sec: Differentiable Network Optimization}, we mentioned that the pruning strategy can be incorporated into the training process in a controlled manner.
+To investigate its impact on experimental performance of \emph{Differentiable Network Optimization method}, we designed three comparison methods.
+The Default method sets the UniSymNet structure to a default form ($L=3, m=2$).
+The DNO-NP method employs a Transformer to guide the architecture of UniSymNet and doesn't add a pruning strategy.
+The DNO-P method uses a Transformer to guide the architecture and add the pruning strategy.

-In Fig. \ref{fig: Ablation(guidance).pdf}, the left panel compares expression complexity for the three methods as the number of hidden layers $L$ increases.
-We observe that introducing the pruning strategy significantly reduces complexity.
-The right panel shows the \emph{Only Architecture method} achieves the best fitting performance, followed by the \emph{Architecture and Pruning Strategy method}, while the \emph{Without Guidance method} performs the worst.
-Overall, architectural guidance is effective, while pruning does not improve fitting performance.
+In Fig. \ref{fig: Ablation(guidance).pdf}, the subfigure (a) compares expression complexity for three methods as the number of hidden layers $L$ increases.
+We observe that introducing the DNO-P setting (with pruning) significantly reduces complexity than the other settings.
+This occurs because only the DNO-P method enforces sparse connectivity, whereas the other two remain essentially fully connected.
+The subfigure (b) shows the DNO-NP method achieves the best fitting performance, followed by the DNO-P method, while the Default method performs the worst.
+Overall, architectural guidance is effective, while pruning guidance doesn't improve fitting performance.
 This phenomenon can be attributed to two factors.
 First, the structure predicted by the Transformer is not always absolutely accurate.
 Since guidance is applied only at the architectural level, the network retains the ability to self-adjust and refine its internal structure during training.
-Second, the application of pruning strategies may interfere with gradient propagation, potentially affecting final performance.
+Second, the application of pruning strategies may interfere with gradient propagation, affecting final performance.
 However, the pruning strategy significantly reduces expression complexity.